vkhrenov/Telecom-API/README.md

-# Telecom API
+# Telecom API (demonstrating basic functionality for learning purposes)

-This project provides a FastAPI-based API for routing and number management, with CI/CD configured for GitLab and Docker-based deployment.
+This project provides a basic FastAPI-based API for routing and number management, with GitLab CI/CD integration and Docker-based deployment.

 ## Features